Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ---
 title: Altinn API
 description: Description of the Altinn API for end users and application owners.
-tags: ["external", "api", "rest"]
+tags: ["api", "rest"]
 weight: 100
 alwaysopen: false
 ---

 {{%notice warning%}}
-This page is work-in-progress.
-This is a proposed api which most likely is going to change.
+This is work-in-progress.
+This is a proposed API which most likely is going to change.
 {{% /notice%}}

-# Altinn API

 ## Introduction
 There are primarily two types of consumers of the Altinn APIs.